carpentries/instructor-training/_extras/guide.md

 ### Using Etherpad

 Each workshop will have an Etherpad.
-You can use the [Insturctor Training Etherpad template](https://pad.carpentries.org/ttt-template) to quickly copy and paste challenges or useful information into your Etherpad.
+You can use the [Instructor Training Etherpad template](https://pad.carpentries.org/ttt-template) to quickly copy and paste challenges or useful information into your Etherpad.

 Given the central role that Etherpad plays is running Carpentry workshops,